JuliaLang/www.julialang.org/blog/_posts/2013-09-04-fast-numeric.md

 This is sometimes referred to as the *principle of locality*.
 For example, if `x` is a contiguous array, then after reading `x[i]`, it is much more likely that `x[i+1]` is already in the cache than it is that `x[i+1000000]` is, in which case it will be *much* faster to access `x[i+1]` than `x[i+1000000]`.

 Julia arrays are stored in column-major order, which means that the rows of a column are contiguous, but the columns of a row are generally not.
-It is therfore generally more efficient to access data column-by-column than row-by-row.
+It is therefore generally more efficient to access data column-by-column than row-by-row.
 Consider the problem of computing the sum of each row in a matrix.
 It is natural to implement this as follows:

     m, n = size(a)